Elizabeth Grenville

-Elizabeth Grenville (1719 - 5 December 1769) was an English artist and writer.
+Elizabeth Grenville (1719 – 5 December 1769) was an English artist and writer.
 She was the wife of George Grenville, prime minister from 1763 to 1765; the daughter of Sir William Wyndham, a prominent Tory politician; and the mother of William Grenville, prime minister from 1806 to 1807.

 Early life

 She was born Elizabeth Wyndham in 1719 to Sir William Wyndham and his first wife, Lady Catherine Seymour, the daughter of Charles Seymour, 6th Duke of Somerset.
-She was baptised on 31 January 1719 in Westminster and had two older brothers, Charles and Percy.
+She was baptised on 31 January 1719 in Westminster and had two elder brothers, Charles and Percy.

 Her father was a prominent politician in the 1710s and 1720s, serving as Chancellor of the Exchequer and leader of the Tories.
-Wyndham's mother, Catherine, died in 1731 and William remarried in 1734 to Maria Catherina de Jonge.
+Elizabeth's mother died in 1731, and William remarried in 1734 to Maria Catherina de Jonge.

-Wyndham suffered from smallpox when she was young, which left scarring on her face.
+Elizabeth suffered from smallpox when she was young, which left scarring on her face.

 Writing and art

-Wyndham kept a book of newspaper cuttings, mostly relating to political subjects, and kept a diary of her husband's political career.
+Elizabeth kept a book of newspaper cuttings, mostly relating to political subjects, and kept a diary of her husband's political career.
 She was also an amateur artist and produced several pastel works, including a self-portrait that was sold as part of the Stowe House sale of 1848.

 Marriage and family

-On 16 May 1749, Wyndham married George Grenville, then a lord of the Treasury and an MP for Buckingham.
-Her grandfather, the Duke of Somerset, did not approve of the marriage and left Wyndham only a small amount of money in his will.
+On 16 May 1749, Elizabeth married George Grenville – at that time a lord of the Treasury and an MP for Buckingham.
+Her grandfather, the Duke of Somerset, did not approve of the marriage and left her only a small amount of money in his will.
 The couple took over the running of Wotton House in Buckinghamshire, where they raised their eight children: